 Since the Project was last licensed in 1994, power markets have undergone changes in sources of generation and how power is marketed and distributed.
 The rapid growth of alternative power generation requires adjustments to how traditional baseload power is integrated with the new sources.
 This section of the PAD describes PacifiCorp's desire to re-position Cutler's hydropower generation to help with this integration.
 The overall approach described below is not intended to result in changes to Project capacity, but rather to provide additional operational flexibility.
 PacifiCorp is proposing an operational plan for the new license that will enable the Project to participate in the western Energy Imbalance Market (EIM) market, and to better coordinate projects upstream of the Cutler Project.
-To accomplish this goal, PacifiCorp is considering a suite of operational scenarios (described below) that will be evaluated during the relicensing studies; an operational plan will be proposed in the draft and final license applications, with ample opportunity provided to stakeholders for comments.
+To accomplish this goal, PacifiCorp is considering a suite of operational plan will be proposed in the draft and final license applications, with ample opportunity provided to stakeholders for comments.